rmosolgo/graphql-ruby/readme.md

   - Reduce ad-hoc traversals?
   - Validators are order-dependent, is this a smell?
   - Tests for interference between validators are poor
   - Maybe this is a candidate for a rewrite?
-Can it somehow work more closely with query analysis?
-Somehow support the `Query#perform_validation` refactor?
 - Add Rails-y argument validations, eg `less_than: 100`, `max_length: 255`, `one_of: [...]`
   - Must be customizable
-- Refactor `Query#perform_validation`, how can that be organized better?
 - Relay:
   - `GlobalNodeIdentification.to_global_id` should receive the type name and _object_, not `id`.
 (Or, maintain the "`type_name, id` in, `type_name, id` out" pattern?)
   - Reduce duplication in ArrayConnection / RelationConnection